ikok07/CVBot/README.md

 ## 🔐 Security

 - **Authentication**: Clerk-based user authentication for secure access.
-- **API Security**: Rate limiting and robust input validation to prevent abuse.
+- **API Security**: Rate limiting (e.g., 20 requests per minute for `/chatbot/invoke`, stored in Redis) and robust input validation to prevent abuse.

 ## 💻 Installation

 1. Navigate to the `deployment` folder.
-2. Copy `.env.example` to `.env` and configure the required environment variables.
+2. Copy `.env.example` to `.env` and configure the required environment variables, including Redis connection settings.
-3. Run `docker compose up` to start the application.
+3. Run `docker compose up` to start the application, including the Redis container.
 4. Docker containers will initialize, with the NGINX container exposing port 80 to the host's port 8081 (configurable in `docker-compose.yaml`).
 5. Access the application via `localhost:8081` or set up a reverse proxy pointing to `localhost:8081`.